Pavel4e5/zapret2/docs/manual.en.md

 `--wf-tcp-out`, `--wf-tcp-in`, `--wf-udp-out`, and `--wf-udp-in` take a list of ports (`80,443`) or port ranges (`80,443,500-1000`) and enable full port interception for the specified direction.

+`--wf-icmp-out`, `--wf-icmp-in` take a list of icmp types or icmp types+codes.

+`--wf-ipp-in`, `--wf-ipp-out` take a list of raw ip protocol numbers (extracting end protocol from ipv6 extension headers is not supported).

 `--wf-raw-part` accepts partial WinDivert filters.
 The syntax is identical to `--wf-raw`.
 Multiple `--wf-raw-part` instances can be used.
 These partial filters are integrated by the constructor into the final filter using OR logic: [specified ports] OR [filter1] OR [filter2].

+`--wf-raw-filter` - partial WinDivert filter combined with resulting full WinDivert filter by AND.
+Only one is allowed.
+Typical use - filtering by small list of IP addresses.
+For example, if your task is icmp tunnel to the server, intercepting all icmp type is a waste of CPU.
+Much better to add `--wf-raw-filter="ip.SrcAddr==1.2.3.4"` to `--wf-icmp-in=0`.

 `--wf-save=<filter_file>` writes the filter created by the constructor to a file for subsequent analysis and modification.